AvinZarlez/unity-tools/README.md

 Use the "Open Unity Documentation" command (`Cmd+'` on OSX or `Ctrl+'` on Windows and Linux) to open the Unity Documentation for the currently selected class.

 ### Search Unity Documentation
-Added the pallet command "Search Unity Documentation" where you can quickly enter whatever you want to search for.
+Added the pallet command "Search Unity Documentation" (Shortcut: `Cmd+Shift+'` on OSX or `Ctrl+Shift+'` on Windows and Linux) where you can quickly enter whatever you want to search for.

 ## Other resources